Polynomially Over-Parameterized Convolutional Neural Networks Contain Structured Strong Winning Lottery Tickets: Analysis

-To prove Theorem~\ref{thm:mrrs_gaussian_scaled} we use the second moment method to provide a lower bound on the probability that the subset-sum number \(\sumvar\) is strictly positive, which implies that at least one subset of the random vectors suitably approximates \(\target\).
-Hence, we seek a lower bound on \({\mathbb{E}[\sumvar]}^2/{\mathbb{E}[\sumvar^2]}\).
+To prove \cref{thm:mrrs_gaussian_scaled} we use the second moment method to provide a lower bound on the probability that the subset-sum number \(\numhits\) is strictly positive, which implies that at least one subset of the random vectors suitably approximates \(\target\).
+Hence, we seek a lower bound on \(\expect{\numhits}^2 / \expect{\numhits^2}\).

-Our first lemma provides a lower bound on the probability that a sum of NSN vectors is \(\eps\)-close to a target vector, through which one can infer a lower bound on \(\expec{\sumvar}\).
+Our first lemma allows to infer a lower bound on \(\expect{\numhits}\): it provides a lower bound on the probability that a sum of NSN vectors is \(\eps\)-close to a target vector.